frc5587/frc5587.github.io/README.md

     ```Shell
     $ bundle exec jekyll serve
     ```
-4. Open link next to "Server address" in output in your favourite web browser to view the website with any changes you make
+4. Open the link next to `Server address` in the output of the previous command in your favorite web browser to view the website with any changes you make locally

 ## License